 Pros of University

 - It gives you a wide range of courses and programs of education to choose from, which slings with your interest, skills, abilities, experience, and career path.

 - Universities give an incredibly diverse environment.
 Allowing a safe & friendly space for students to work with students, faculty members, and staff members coming from different domains and backgrounds.

-- In universities, classes are taught by professors who are often involved in some research and publishing or the other.
-They provide an enriching, dynamic, innovative, and enhancing the learning experience.
+- In universities, classes are taught by professors who are often involved in some research and publishing or other.
+They provide an enriching, dynamic, innovative, and enhancing learning experience.

 Cons of University

 - Universities have large classes, which could be a hurdle for faculty members and professors in teaching and research.

 - University costs of tuition, accommodation, books and board is an expensive tradeoff that often results in heavy student loan debt.

 - Some students thoroughly enjoy their experience in a diverse and friendly environment of bustling communities while other students may feel lost, isolated, and outcasts being surrounded by more vocally active peers.